refinedev/refine/documentation/docs/api-reference/chakra-ui/components/fields/url.md

 <PropsTable module="@refinedev/chakra-ui/UrlField" value-description="URL for link to reference to"/>

 :::tip External Props
-It also accepts all props of Chakra UI [Link](https://chakra-ui.com/docs/components/link/usage).
+It also accepts all props of Chakra UI's [Link](https://chakra-ui.com/docs/components/link/usage) component.
 :::